BALLYGOWAN FLUTE BAND

 We were saddened to hear recently of the passing of Fergie Cobain.
 Fergie was a life-

-The Championship test piece this year was the Academic Festival Overture by Johannes Brahms, arranged for flutes by Philip Walton.
+The Championship test piece for 2012 was the Academic Festival Overture by Johannes Brahms, arranged for flutes by Philip Walton.
 We are delighted to have the services of Colin Fleming as conductor.

 Brahms composed the overture as a means of thanking the University of Breslau for awarding him an Honorary Doctorate.
 Apparently he had planned to write a note of thanks, but was advised that protocol demanded much more.